aws-powertools/aws-lambda-powertools-python/docs/utilities/parser.md

 #### Event parser

 The `@event_parser` decorator automatically parses the incoming event into the specified Pydantic model `MyEvent`.
-If the input doesn't match the model's structure or type requirements, we raises a `ValidationError` directly from Pydantic.
+If the input doesn't match the model's structure or type requirements, it raises a `ValidationError` directly from Pydantic.

 === "getting_started_with_parser.py"